-Thanks to its 1ms response time speed, pixels can quickly change from one color to another which in turn removes trailing and motion blur of fast moving objects.
+Thanks to its 1ms response time speed, pixels can quickly change from one color to another, which in turn removes trailing and motion blur of fast-moving objects.

 In first-person shooters, this is especially noticeable as you can gun down your targets more easily.

-Furthermore, the Acer KG271 has very good input lag performance with only ~10ms of delay which is imperceptible even by professional gamers.
+Furthermore, the Acer KG271 has very good input lag performance with only ~10ms of delay, which is imperceptible even by professional gamers.

-If you have AMD graphics card with the FreeSync technology, you can synchronize the monitor’s refresh rate to the GPU.
+If you have an AMD graphics card with the FreeSync technology, you can synchronize the monitor’s refresh rate to the GPU.